NeonGeckoCom/sj201-interface/README.md

 - mycroft_red
 - mycroft_green
 - mycroft_blue
+>*NOTE*: On the SJ201R10, this command must be run as root

 ## `sj201 set-fan-speed <percent>`
 Set the fan speed to the specified speed as a percentage.